Advantour Scheduled Uzbekistan Tours 2013

-To ensure that your choice of departures, tours and hotels are available, we highly recommend an early reservation, especially during the high seasons, which run from mid April through mid June and from the end of August through late October.
-Before the trip to Uzbekistan you can make an online reservation using our online reservation form.
-To give our guests good impressions from a trip to Uzbekistan we try to organize small groups, usually not more than 10 - 15 participants per guide and tour leader
+To ensure that your choice of departures, tours and hotels are available, we highly recommend an early reservation, especially during the high seasons, which run from mid April through mid June and from the end of August through early November.
+Before traveling to Uzbekistan you can make an online reservation using our online reservation form.
+To give our guests good impressions from a trip to Uzbekistan we try to organize small groups, usually not more than 10 - 15 participants per guide and tour leader.

 How to get to Uzbekistan

-The most convenient way to get to Uzbekistan is to travel by plane to Tashkent, the capital of the country, from the main international airports of Europe, Asia and Middle East.
+The most convenient way to travel to Uzbekistan is by plane to Tashkent, the capital of the country, from the main international airports of Europe, Asia and Middle East.
 Tashkent is served by several international airlines.
-National company Uzbekistan Airways offers regular flights to London, Birmingham, Amsterdam, Athens, Frankfurt am Main, Paris, Peking, Bangkok, Delhi, Istanbul, Kuala Lumpur, New York, Seoul, and Tel Aviv.
-Further, In addition Uzbekistan Airways offers flights to many destinations within the CIS and Uzbekistan.
+National company Uzbekistan Airways offers regular flights to London, Frankfurt am Main, Paris, Beijing, Bangkok, Delhi, Istanbul, Kuala Lumpur, New York, Seoul, and Tel Aviv.
+Further, in addition Uzbekistan Airways offers flights to many destinations within the CIS and Uzbekistan.
 Also you can get to Uzbekistan by train, this kind of trip.

 Arrival